denislobanov/lsxnr/blog/content/post/looking-at-clusters.md

 ---
-title: "A gentlemans guide to self-hosting"
+title: "Looking at self-hosting a cluster"
 date: 2021-02-21T19:24:17Z
-tags: ["sds", "self-hosting"]
+tags: ["self-hosting"]
 ---

-I'm looking to self host more and more of my infrastructure, this comes with the old question of hardware maintenance and service failover; an often forgotten question around deployment reproducibility (aka the cattle vs pets argument).
-Finally a more nuanced question also arised around security, process and data isolation.
+I'm looking to self host more and more of my infrastructure, this comes with the old question of hardware maintenance, service failover and deployment reproducibility (aka the cattle vs pets argument).
+Finally a more nuanced question also arises around security, process and data isolation.

 <!--more-->